Kelvin Irvine (Chair)

-Robyn, originally from Wellington, moved to Porirua in 1989, after a long OE (overseas experience).
+Robyn, originally from Wellington, moved to Porirua in 1989, after her OE (overseas experience).
 She is passionate about her adopted city.
 Robyn was a late starter in tertiary education, completing her bachelor (in Linguistics and Italian) and masters (Management Studies) during the past decade.
 She is an avid researcher and writer/editor, working in print and on the web.
-Her work as a web content writer goes back to the nineties and she has become proficient at developing websites using content management systems (CMS) like WordPress.
-Robyn has applied her skills to developing the Foundation’s first website and is the present Content Manager.
+Her work as a web content writer goes back to the nineties and she has developed several websites using content management systems (CMS) like WordPress.
+Robyn developed the Foundation’s first website and is the present Content Manager.
 Robyn’s research interests are broad, from education and volunteering to environmental and conservation management.
 Community development is a particular focus.
 Appointed Associate Editor for international Journal, Systems and Society for IGI Global in 2019, Robyn enjoys combining academic interest with her lived experience as an independent consultant researcher and business owner.
 A nice alignment with her day job as Managing Director of ethical children’s retailer Bambini.

 Richard Sherwin (Treasurer)

 Richard took on the role of treasurer from founding trustee Ross Garner.
 Richard started his working life as a teacher in Ohakune and remains strongly interested in education.
 A move to Wellington gave Richard the opportunity to complete a Bachelor in Business Studies part time at Massey.
 Armed with his accountancy degree, Richard became a partner in what would later become Grant Thornton.
 Richard has a long association with Rotary and is also Trustee for the Charles and Florence Odlin Trust.
 Recently retired, Richard’s role with the Foundation was sparked by a desire to use his financial and governance expertise to benefit education.